 - No tracking, analytics, or segmentation

-- Zero connection between your form and your sales, marketing, or support tools
+- No connection between your form and tools like Salesforce, HubSpot, or Mailchimp

-- Wasted time copying, pasting, or forwarding responses
+- Manual work copying, pasting, and forwarding data

 Third-party integration might sound like a developer’s buzzword, but it’s just about one thing: making your form data go where it needs to go, automatically.